ArturoDent/command-alias/README.md

 -----------

-You can re-use aliases for different commands - in that case vscode will show both aliases and the commands they are associated with in the command palette so you could pick the one you want.
+You can re-use aliases for different commands - in that case vscode will show both aliases and the commands they are associated with in the Command Palette so you could pick the one you want.
 I suppose you could group commands in this way.

 If you had this in your settings: